Master of Social Work

 Advanced Standing Program

 The Advanced Standing Program is available to a limited number of students who have a baccalaureate degree in Social Work from a Social Work program accredited by the Council on Social Work Education.
 The minimum GPA is 3.3 in the Social Work major.
 Minimum grades of ''B+'' must have been earned in undergraduate professional foundation coursework.
 Students who have a GPA of 3.5 or higher but have ONE of their equivalent undergraduate courses with the grade of "B" may apply for advanced standing.
 The degree must have been awarded within five years prior to application for admission to the graduate program.
 Submission of a letter of recommendation from a field instructor and from a Social Work faculty member of the college from which graduated and an acceptable research prospectus for a thesis/research project is required before awarding advanced placement.
-Advanced placement students take 32 units in the second year of the MSW program.
+Advanced placement students take 32 units aligned with the advanced year of specialized practice (i.e. second year of the 2-yr program).
+A bridge seminar is hosted online during the summer before classes begin.
 Advanced placement is determined only during the admissions process.

 Minimum Units and Grade Requirement for the Degree